 When we breathe with intention and clear direction, we become more mindful and alert throughout our practice and throughout the day.

-FIRE represents the energetic and forceful movement of things in the world.
+It represents the energetic and forceful movement of things in the world.
 It manifests as rhythm, action and motivation throughout our practice.
 Fire builds self-confidence, allowing us to move through life with grace and determination.
 With Fire, we feel energy and the pulse of life within us.
-We honor our biorhythm; we tune in to the natural rhythm of our heart.
-We manage the intensity of our movements.
-We take leadership in our actions through our yoga practice and into our daily life.
+We honor our biorhythm and tune in to the natural rhythm of our heart.
+We manage the intensity of our movements and take leadership in our actions through our yoga practice and into our daily life.

 Water represents our emotions and our interpersonal relationships.